mir-group/phoebe/doc/sphinx/source/theory/wannier.rst

    | \boldsymbol{R} m \rangle

-The Wannier interpolation requires first to transform to reciprocal space:
+The Wannier interpolation procedure requires us to transform from the real-space Wannier representation to reciprocal space (as well as the reverse transform),

 .. math::
    H_{\boldsymbol{k},nm}^W = \sum_{\boldsymbol{R}} e^{i \boldsymbol{k} \cdot \boldsymbol{R}} \langle \boldsymbol{0}n | H | \boldsymbol{R} m \rangle

-This sum is typically speeded-up summing over irreducible lattice vectors:
+This sum is typically performed over irreducible lattice vectors:

 .. math::
    H_{\boldsymbol{k},nm}^W = \sum_{\boldsymbol{R}_{irr}} \frac{e^{i \boldsymbol{k} \cdot \boldsymbol{R}_{irr}} }{ d_{\boldsymbol{R}_{irr}}} \langle \boldsymbol{0} n | H | \boldsymbol{R} m \rangle

 where :math:`d_{\boldsymbol{R}_{irr}}` is the degree of degeneracy of the irreducible bravais lattice vector :math:`\boldsymbol{R}_{irr}`.

-This matrix is not diagonal, as we are working, typically, in the maximally localized wannier function gauge.
+This matrix is not diagonal, as we are working, typically, in the maximally-localized Wannier function gauge.
 We thus diagonalize the matrix to pass to the Bloch representation:

 .. math::